-Having to deal with the aftermath of a disaster that has affected your property can be traumatic and stressful.
-Paul Davis provides the following information and tips that will help provide a smoother recovery process.
+Dealing with the aftermath of a disaster that has affected your home can be a traumatic situation filled with uncertainty and stress.
+Paul Davis provides the following information and tips that should help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (815) 547-9600

-- Of course, it is always important to be sure you and your family (and don’t forget pets) are secure and that you contact your relatives and friends to inform them that you are all safe.
+- Of course, it is extremely important to be sure you and your family (and don’t forget pets) are safe and that you contact your friends and relatives to assure them that you are all safe.

-- Keep a listing of any household personal belongings or goods you have discarded and receipts for any expenses you incur while protecting your property.
+- Keep a listing of any household goods or personal belongings you have thrown out and receipts for any expenses you incur in protecting your property.

-- Is your house safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are finished.
+- Are you sure your house is safe?
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
 While you are waiting for help to arrive, listed below are some tips to help deal with the damage:

 - Be Safe: Water events can present several potential safety hazards to occupants.
 The potential for slips and falls and electric shock are very real.
 Remember, items soaked with water can be very heavy.
 Only perform tasks that can be done safely.

 - Water Source: It is very important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

 - Electrical: Be sure to turn off the power to affected areas of the home.
 Do not operate your television or other electrical appliances while standing on wet floors or carpets.

 - Air Conditioning: Turn on your air conditioner to aid in drying in the summer or in humid areas of the country.